 The next step in the transition process was the drafting of a permanent constitution.
 On May 10, the National Assembly appointed a 55-member drafting committee, chaired by SCIRI activist Humam al-Hammoudi.
-The committee included only two Sunni Arabs, prompting Sunni resentment, and 15 Sunnis (and one member of the small Sabian community) were later added as full committee members, with 10 more as advisors.
-Missing the August 15 deadline to produce a draft, the talks produced a document on August 28 that included some compromises sought by Sunnis - the Shiites and Kurds declared it final.
-The Kurds achieved a major goal; Article 136 set December 31, 2007, as a deadline for resettling Kurds in Kirkuk and holding a referendum on whether Kirkuk will join the Kurdish region.

-The draft (Article 2)2 designated Islam "a main source" of legislation and said no law can contradict the "established" provisions of Islam.
+The committee included only two Sunni Arabs, prompting Sunni resentment, and 15 Sunnis were later added as full committee members, with 10 more as advisors.
+The talks produced a draft on August 28, missing the August 15 deadline.
+It contained a provision highly favorable to the Kurds: Article 136, which set December 31, 2007, as a deadline for resettling Kurds in Kirkuk and holding a referendum on whether Kirkuk will join the Kurdish region.
+It also (Article 2)2 designated Islam "a main source" of legislation and said no law can contradict the "established" provisions of Islam.
 Article 39 implied that families could choose which courts to use to adjudicate family issues such as divorce and inheritance, and Article 34 made only primary education mandatory.
 These provisions provoked opposition from women who fear that the males of their families will decide to use Sharia (Islamic law) courts for family issues and limit girls' education.
 The 25% electoral goal for women was retained (Article 47).
 Article 89 said that federal supreme court will include experts in Islamic law, as well as judges and experts in civil law.

 The remaining controversy centered on the draft's provision allowing two or more provinces together to form new autonomous "regions."
 Article 117 allowed each "region" to organize internal security forces, which would legitimize the fielding of sectarian (presumably Shiite) militias, in addition to the Kurds' peshmerga (allowed by the TAL).
-Article 109 requires the central government to distribute oil and gas revenues from "current fields" in proportion to population, implying that the regions might ultimately control revenues from new energy discoveries.
+Article 109 required the central government to distribute oil and gas revenues from "current fields" in proportion to population, implying that the regions might ultimately control revenues from new energy discoveries.
 These provisions raised Sunni alarms, because their areas have few known oil or gas deposits.
 Sunni negotiators, including chief negotiator Saleh al-Mutlak of the National Dialogue Council opposed the draft on these grounds.
-Article 62 establishes a "Federation Council, a second chamber of a size with powers to be determined, presumably to review legislation affecting regions.
+Article 62 established a "Federation Council, a second chamber of a size with powers to be determined, purportedly to review legislation on regions.